87andrewh/CornerCulling/README.md

 Imagine hitting 1 ms while culling for Fortnite.
 Might have to wait for some people to die.

 Other Tasks (in no order):
-1)  Implement potentialy visible sets to cull enemies and occluding objects.
+1)  Implement (or hack together) potentialy visible sets to cull enemies and occluding objects.
 2)  Test performance of occluding surfaces, aka 2D walls instead of boxes
 3)  Calculate Z visibility by projecting from top of player to top of wall in the direction of the enemy.
 If this angle hits below the top of the enemy, or hits the smicircle bounding the top